 8. Cheat’s Christmas croissants

-“Oh these?
+“Oh, these?
 I was up at 4am laminating my own croissant pastry!”
 Buy store-bought croissants – stale ones work the best so the bakery might just give them away for free – then dip them in a simple syrup made with 1 part sugar and 1 part water.
-Fill the croissant with fruit mince, some almond frangipane and freeze again.
+Fill the croissant with fruit mince, and some almond frangipane and freeze again.
 To bake, simply pop them in the oven for 15 minutes when you wake up in the morning and then just wait for the compliments to roll in!

 9. Make your house smell like Christmas

 With all this cheating and store-bought nonsense going on, you’re probably going to need to convince your guests even more that you were killing yourself in the kitchen for their culinary pleasure.
-In a saucepan, combine 1-2 cups of water, 2-3 cinnamon sticks, 2 orange slices, 2 star anise, 1 tsp cloves, 1 tsp ginger, dash of vanilla essence then bring it to the boil.
+In a saucepan, combine 1-2 cups of water, 2-3 cinnamon sticks, 2 orange slices, 2 star anise, 1 tsp cloves, 1 tsp ginger, a dash of vanilla essence then bring it to a boil.
 Allow to simmer and the aroma of Christmas to waft through your house just before guests arrive. *drops the mic*